 That did not mean photography could not reveal reality, but its strength of documenting the physical world turned itself into a deadly weapon.
 Protesters didn’t welcome cameras; they were afraid that their faces captured by any image would become a piece of evidence in the government’s hand.

-Sui didn’t catch many, even though he brought a compact camera to each protest he attended in 2019.
-Whenever he picked up the camera and got ready to shoot, he felt guilty and scared to capture people’s faces. he was in the dilemma of being a protester or a photographer.
+Siu didn’t catch many, even though he brought a compact camera to each protest he attended in 2019.
+Whenever he picked up the camera and got ready to shoot, he felt guilty and scared to capture people’s faces.
+He was in the dilemma of being a protester or a photographer.